 - salt, pepper – to taste.

-Khinkali are molded as a bag with folds of at least 18.
-The more skillful a mistress is, the more folds she makes.
+Khinkali are molded as a bag with at least 18 folds.
+The more skillful a mistress is, the more folds he/she makes.
 In general, khinkali is a dish that is not made in a hurry, it should be cooked “with feeling, with sense, with arrangement”, choosing a free day, for example, a weekend.
+Are you now convinced that khinkali are not a big dumpling?

-Elarji – just a masterpiece from the Georgian region of Samegrelo, having tried once, fall in love with its taste forever!
+Elarji – just a masterpiece from the Georgian region of Samegrelo, after trying it for the one time, you will fall in love with its taste forever!
 This is a real cheese delight!

 - Cornmeal – 300 g